jmmv-forestry/website/_posts/2015-09-24-open-letter-to-online-support.md

 I am probably not your average customer.
 If I send a support request to your team by email, it is because I have already exhausted all possible resources on my side and concluded, with good certainty, that there is an issue on your service.

 Yes, I have read your online support material.
 I have tried different browsers.
 I have tried different devices and operating systems.
 I have tried disabling browser extensions.
 I have tried clearing cookies.
-I have looked at the Javascript console for errors&mdash;which, by the way, your application is probably throwing even during normal operation; shrug.
+I have looked at the Javascript console for errors---which, by the way, your application is probably throwing even during normal operation; shrug.
 I have danced three times around the computer and clapped my hands.

 Therefore, when I compose a support request and send it via email or via some unnecessary contortions on your website, I take good care to provide as much detail as I can to describe: _first_, what the problem I am experiencing is; _second_, any possible actions I have taken to conclude my system is not at fault (aka the how-to-reproduce); _third_, what I would expect the outcome to be; and, _fourth_, what I would like you to do to help me.
 Heck, sometimes I am even able to pinpoint what the problem _might_ be on your service side.
 You know, kinda like what any decent bug report is supposed to contain.